Cucumis melo: Uses

 In addition to their consumption when fresh, melons are sometimes dried.
 Other varieties are cooked, or grown for their seeds, which are processed to produce melon oil.
 Still other varieties are grown only for their pleasant fragrance.
 The Japanese liqueur Midori is flavored with melon.

 It was once a frequently cultivated plant in Tonga (katiu) as a snack and its flowers used for leis, but has since been extirpated.

 History

+Melon were domesticated independently in Northeast Africa, twice in India and in China.
+Over time many cultivars developed with variety in shape and sweetness.
+Iran, India, Uzbekistan, Afghanistan and China became centers for melon production.
+Melons were consumed in Ancient Greece and Rome.

-There is debate among scholars whether the abattiach in The Book of Numbers 11:5 refers to a melon or a watermelon.
+Debate exists among scholars whether the abattiach in The Book of Numbers 11:5 refers to a melon or a watermelon.
 Both types of melon were known in Ancient Egypt and other settled areas.
 Some botanists consider melons native to the Levant and Egypt, while others place the origin in Persia, India or Central Asia, thus the origin is uncertain.
 Researchers have shown that seeds and rootstocks were among the goods traded along the caravan routes of the Ancient World.
-Several scientists support an African origin, and in modern times wild melons can still be found in several African countries in East Africa like Ethiopia, Somalia and Tanzania.
+Several scientists support an African origin, and in modern times wild melons can still be found in several African countries in East Africa such as Ethiopia, Somalia and Tanzania.

-Melon was domesticated in West Asia and over time many cultivars developed with variety in shape and sweetness.
-Iran, India, Uzbekistan, Afghanistan and China became centers for melon production.
-Melons were consumed in Ancient Greece and Rome.